-Standard Family Tree DNA (FTDNA) presentation of most of the Results
+Standard Family Tree DNA (FTDNA) and YSEQ presentations of nearly all the Results

-A kit number is given in the above table of volunteers for each FTDNA testee (i.e. for most of those who have been tested).
+A kit number is given in the above table of volunteers for each FTDNA testee (i.e. for nearly all those who have been tested).
 Hence, almost complete Y-DNA results (Y-SNP and Y-STR) for each FTDNA kit number appear in these listed FTDNA Results though it is necessary to be logged into a FTDNA account to see the results for every kit number in our project.

 Y-DNA matching to the Main English Plant family